milky2028/avhc/README.md

 * Page to edit default user account info

    * Use container view template

 * h2 server push

+   * Need custom build steps for this
+   * Edit firebase.json at build time?
+Is this a bad idea?

 * PWA install prompt on orders page
 * ~Add orders to database.~
-* Validate order fields on order placement
+* ~Validate order fields on order placement~
 * ~Field Error handler~
 * ~Orders page displays actual orders (is dummy order now)~
 * ~Fix checkout page since Vuex reintegration.~
+* Finish policy pages

+   * Terms and Conditions
+   * Privacy Policy

+* Order tracking with Google Tag Manager and Google Analytics
 * User permission levels with Firebase Custom Claims.

    * Wholesale users that can place wholesale orders using wholesale orders if their custom claim specifies as such.